 4 Results

 Tables 1-6 summarize the analysis of the historical records of 45 seismic events that occurred in the period 1985 to 2018 and the maximum acceleration records (Max Accel) of each event in the 172 accelerographs distributed in the D and C seismic regions (Gutiérrez-Martínez et al., 2014), distributed over a large part of the coastal boundaries of the from Jalisco to Chiapas states, as well as the territorial limits of the State of Mexico, CDMX, Morelos, Puebla and Veracruz.
 In Figures 1-6 particularly depict the mapping of regional spatial impact in the cities and metropolises of CDMX, Puebla, Acapulco, Lázaro Cárdenas, Puerto Escondido and Salina Cruz, related to the maximum acceleration records of the 45 seismic events studied.
+More detailed intensity maps of the aforementioned seismic events can be consulted at: http://www2.ssn.unam.mx:8080/mapas-de-intensidades/.

 In the subsequent chapter paragraphs, the influence of surface seismic waves of 45 events during the period of 1985 to 2020 in the six cities mentioned in the previous paragraph is analyzed in detail.
 For this analysis, the shakemap criteria from the Earthquake Hazards Program of the United States Geological Survey were used.